Q1 Resource Roundup (2025)

 The Greater Sum Foundation is accepting applications for their 2025 virtual incubator, a free program providing early-stage nonprofits with expert mentorship, essential resources, and a supportive community to help you thrive.
 The time commitment is approximately two hours per week for 6 weeks.
 Greater Sum makes grants to graduates of the virtual incubator program through a pitch competition: the grand prize is $10,000 and a cohort of participants are invited to our annual fundraising accelerator, which awards matching grants of up to $5,000.
 Participants must complete all six modules and attend at least 4 peer chat sessions in order to complete the incubator and be eligible for the pitch competition.
 Learn more and apply here.

-Torch Magazine is open to submissions from Black women writers.
-Whether you’re into Poetry, Fiction, Creative Nonfiction, or Scripts, we’d love to read your work!
+Torch Magazine is open to submissions from Black women writers into Poetry, Fiction, Creative Nonfiction, or Scripts.
 Selected submissions will receive $150 and be showcased in our Friday Feature.
 Submissions are accepted on a rolling basis year-round.
 Learn more and apply here.

 Artist Support Grants is a program funded by the N.C.
 Arts Council to provide the opportunity for regional consortia of local arts councils to award project grants to artists in their regions.
 These grants support professional artists in any discipline and at any stage in their careers to pursue projects that further their artistic and professional development.
 Artist fees are also allowable expenses under the new program.
 Grant amounts vary from region to region.
 Statewide, most grants are between $500 and $2,000.
 Learn more and apply here.